BetterThanTomorrow/calva-cljs-testbed/README.md

 This seems to work - the `Hello World` command runs fine, but we cannot connect to the JS runtime from the repl.

-## Using a single :node-library build with goog imports
+## Using a single :node-library build with Google Closure imports

 We changed shadow-cljs.edn to look like: